 Methamphetamine, which goes by the aliases “meth,” “crystal,” or “ice” on the street, is a stimulant that is highly addictive.
 People who use the drug do so by snorting, smoking, or injecting it.
-People who want a fast response from the drug most often inject or smoke it, as this delivery method quickly goes to the brain.
+People who want a fast response from the drug most often injects or smoke it, as this delivery method quickly goes to the brain.
 Once in the brain, it rapidly increases the release of the chemical dopamine, which causes a rush of euphoria.
 Over the long term, abuse of methamphetamine may cause one to suffer from confusion, insomnia, hallucinations, paranoia, and changes in mood.
-The drug can also change one’s appearance by causing weight loss, sores on the body, and dental problems known as “meth mouth.”
+The drug can also change one’s appearance by causing weight loss, sores on the body, and dental problems are known as “meth mouth.”

 Prescription drugs are any drugs that are given by a doctor through a prescription that must be filled by a pharmacist.
-They are meant to treat an individual’s specific heath problem.
+They are meant to treat an individual’s particular heath problem.
 These are legal drugs; however, when used by people for whom they were not intended, they are illegal and pose numerous health concerns.
 Drug facts and statistics show that teens who abuse prescription drugs often take them from the medicine cabinets, purses, and homes of relatives or friends of the family.
 Often, the misconception is that if they are legal, then they are safer than street drugs.
 Commonly abused prescription drugs include narcotics such as Oxycontin, which goes by the names “hillbilly heroin,” or “oxy.”
 This type of drug causes euphoria and also drowsiness and slowed breathing.
 Abused prescription stimulants cause users to become excited, euphoric, and highly alert.
 They also increase blood pressure and cause insomnia and loss of appetite.
 Prescription stimulants may include amphetamines such as Adderall that go by the street name of “crank” or “bennies.”
 Prescription depressants include sleeping pills and benzodiazepines such as Valium or Xanax, or “downers” and “benzos.”